Wallacoloo/printipi/README.md

 Printipi is a software package designed to bring 3d printing to the Raspberry Pi.
 It takes on all of the roles generally given to dedicated microcontrollers (interfacing with stepper drivers, temperature control of the hotend, and cooling fans) while also running under an operating system.
 This means that the same device that is running the firmware can also perform other tasks while printing, such as hosting a web interface like Octoprint.

 Although called Printi<i>pi</i>, it is not necessarily limited to running on the Pi.
-New platforms can be supported by implementing a handful of interfaces (see the section further down for more info), and all machines can be built to target any gcc-supported Linux platform (without electrical I/O) via `make MACHINE_CLASS=generic` (very useful for testing).
+New platforms can be supported by implementing a handful of interfaces (see the [wiki](https://github.com/Wallacoloo/printipi/wiki/Adding-support-for-a-new-CPU-architecture) page for more info), and all machines can be built to target any gcc or clang-supported Linux platform (without electrical I/O) via `make MACHINE_CLASS=generic` (very useful for testing).

 Printipi also aims to support a multitude of printers including typical cartesian printers (supported), deltabot-style printers (supported), or polar-based printers (not yet supported) - **without** the messy use of hundreds of #defines, some of which may not even be applicable to your printer.
 Instead, each machine type gets its own file and C++ class under src/machines that exposes its coordinate system and peripherals through a handful of public member functions.
 In this way it is possible to add support for a new type of printer without digging into the guts of Printipi.

-**Note:** The internal documentation for Printipi is still a bit lacking.
+**Note:** The documentation for Printipi is still a bit lacking.
 As of this time, it is *not* recommended to users who aren't comfortable with digging into the source code to figure out how things work.

 Demos
 ========